confucianzuoyuan/blockchain-tutorial/超级账本教程/项目/转账项目/README.md

 #### Artifacts
 * Crypto material has been generated using the **cryptogen** tool from Hyperledger Fabric and mounted to all peers, the orderering node and CA containers.
 More details regarding the cryptogen tool are available [here](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html#crypto-generator).
-* An Orderer genesis block (genesis.block) and channel configuration transaction (mychannel.tx) has been pre generated using the **configtxgen** tool from Hyperledger Fabric and placed within the artifacts folder.
+* An Orderer genesis block (genesis.block) and channel configuration transaction (atguiguchannel.tx) has been pre generated using the **configtxgen** tool from Hyperledger Fabric and placed within the artifacts folder.
 More details regarding the configtxgen tool are available [here](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html#configuration-transaction-generator).

 ## Running the sample program